ZoeMacf/that-90s-quiz/README.md

 - I want to easily access the rules of the quiz.
 - I want to be able to start the quiz with ease.
 - I want to be able to view both the current score and a timer.
-- I would like to be able to see the correct answer if I choose wrong.
 - I would like to be able to access and play the quiz across many devices with no performance or readability issues.

 ## Design